Block Encoding of Sparse Matrices via Coherent Permutation: Combinatorial Optimization Based Mapping of Basis States

-This is a \textit{linear assignment problem} in its purest form and can be solved in $O(|S_2'|^3)$ time using the Hungarian method \cite{kuhn1955hungarian,munkres1957algorithms,burkard2012assignment,wolsey2020integer}.
-The existence of an optimal solution to this problem establishes the existence of the required bijection $\phi$.
-Choosing the most common bit pattern $\tilde{a}$ \cref{eq:mode_bits} maximizes the overlap $|S_2 \cap S_3|$ and therefore minimizes the residual set size $|S_2'|$, which reduces the scale of the subsequent assignment problem and is advantageous for optimization.
+This is the classical linear assignment problem, which admits an optimal solution and can be solved in $O(|S_2'|^3)$ time using the Hungarian algorithm \cite{kuhn1955hungarian,munkres1957algorithms,burkard2012assignment,wolsey2020integer}.
+The existence of an optimal solution establishes the existence of the required bijection $\phi$.

+Choosing the bitwise mode $\tilde{a}$ maximizes the overlap $|S_2 \cap S_3|$, thereby minimizing the size of the reduced sets $S_2'$ and $S_3'$, which reduces the computational cost of the assignment problem.

-In general, there may be multiple optimal bijections $\phi$ that achieve the same minimum total cost.
-One may then impose deterministic tie-breaking rules, such as lexicographic ordering of index pairs $(j,k)$.
-Alternatively, uniqueness can be enforced by perturbing the cost matrix, e.g.\ replacing each entry $C_{jk}$ with $C_{jk}+\epsilon r_{jk}$, where $\epsilon>0$ is arbitrarily small and $\{r_{jk}\}$ are distinct perturbations (random or deterministic).
-With such an $\epsilon$-perturbation, the minimizer is unique with probability one and corresponds to a canonical tie-broken solution of the original unperturbed problem \cite{burkard2012assignment,schrijver2003combinatorial,korte2008combinatorial}.
+In general, multiple optimal bijections may exist.
+A canonical solution can be obtained by imposing deterministic tie-breaking rules (e.g., lexicographic ordering) or by perturbing the cost matrix as $C_{jk} \mapsto C_{jk} + \epsilon r_{jk}$ with $\epsilon > 0$ arbitrarily small and distinct perturbations $\{r_{jk}\}$.
+Such perturbations ensure uniqueness of the minimizer while preserving optimality of the original problem \cite{burkard2012assignment,schrijver2003combinatorial,korte2008combinatorial}.